jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 							                     the application.
 ----- ---------------- ---------- ---------------------------  ----------------------------------

-### rsyslog
+### Rsyslog

 By the year 2004 the clear need for a syslog compatible but feature rich replacement was needed.
 Rsyslog was developed by [Rainer Gerhards](http://www.gerhards.net/rainer "Rainer Gerhards") and in his words, __"Rsyslog is a GPL-ed, enhanced syslogd.
 Among others, it offers support for reliable syslog over TCP, writing to MySQL databases and fully configurable output formats (including great timestamps)."__  It was an improvement on syslog.
 It made syslog extensible and eventually replaced syslog by default.
-Most Linux distributions dropped the original syslog application and replaced it with rsyslog by 2010 [^95].
+Most Linux distributions dropped the original syslog application and replaced it with Rsyslog by 2008 [^95].

 ### journald and systemd